jirkapok/Presentations/Autogenrated_TestData/readme.md

 * See dependencies in project file
 * Examples list only features available in Autofixture and AutoFixture.Moq
-* Discussion is based on following questions?
+* Discussion is based on questions in each Test file
-  1. When to use automatically generated test data?
-  2. When should i use Fixed values (e.g. DateTime.Now) and when auto generated values?
-  3. When does it make sense to generate Mock service instances?